KazakovDenis/KazakovDenis.github.io/content/about.en.md

 ## Salute! 👋

-My name is Denis, and I am a backend developer.
-I write in Python 🐍 and love doing optimization: diving deep into a problem and looking for solutions to it.
+My name is Denis, I lead one of Python :snake: teams at [1cupis](https://1cupis.ru).
+I love doing optimizations: diving deep into a problem and looking for solutions.

 I am very interested in high-load distributed systems.
 I believe that a long-living project requires good test coverage and possibly ugly but strict code style.
 And MVP is MVP.